Dance Moms: Reunion special and season nine

 On November 1, 2023, Lifetime announced a reunion special titled Dance Moms: The Reunion, which premiered on May 1, 2024.
 The reunion features Brooke and Paige Hyland, Chloe Lukasiak, Kendall Vertes, Kalani Hilliker, and JoJo Siwa, as well as their respective mothers, Kelly Hyland, Christi Lukasiak (who makes a short, virtual cameo appearance), Jill Vertes, Kira Girard, and Jessalyn Siwa.

-Controversially, original cast members Maddie and Mackenzie Ziegler and Nia Frazier did not participate in the reunion, as well as their mothers, Melissa Gisoni and Holly Frazier.
+Controversially, original cast members Maddie and Mackenzie Ziegler and Nia Frazier did not participate in the reunion, nor did their mothers, Melissa Gisoni and Holly Frazier.
 This was discussed on the reunion episode and criticised by some cast members.
 Notably, Jojo Siwa stated, "Them not being here is kinda like, 'let me erase my past, pretend it never happened, shove it down the drain,' when it's like, that's why you are who you are."
 Nia Frazier stated publicly on her TikTok account why she didn't choose to appear in the episode.
 "The reason is quite simple.
 I just didn't want to do it.
 Some people think it was because I had sorority stuff.
 Nope, I didn't.
 Some people think it's because I'm in school.
 I am in school, but it wouldn't have been an issue.
 I just didn't want to do it.
 That's a good enough answer, and that's a good enough reason."

-Miller and executive producer, Brian Stinson, have teased a season nine of Dance Moms.
+Miller and executive producer Brian Stinson have teased a season nine of Dance Moms.
 Miller has stated that Kendall Vertes, Kalani Hilliker, and JoJo Siwa could appear on the upcoming season.
 It has since been stated that Miller's rendition of season nine and the official season nine are two separate shows.

 On April 17, 2024, Christi Lukasiak announced via Instagram post that following the premiere of the reunion special, she is hosting her own show, titled Dance Moms: Epic Showdowns.